 - Level shifter and power/led/sensor connections are mounted on an Adafruit perma-proto board.

 - Timing belt and pulleys to reduce A/C motor RPM and increase torque to rotor.

 - 6 conductor (2 amps each) 12mm slip ring.
 2 conductors for +5v, 2 conductors for ground, 2 conductors for SPI communcation.
 Rated to 250 RPM.
-I plan to overdrive this until it dies and watch for better alternatives.
+These units worked great for around 3 weeks when overdriven to around 500 RPM.